 Yet it's taken Lerma just nine games to silence his, and Howe's, doubters.
 The 24-year-old has become a key cog in the extremely effective Bournemouth side, one that sits sixth in the Premier League table after ten games.

-Lerma’s displays, though, have gone somewhat under the radar.
-He isn’t flashy but he’s undoubtedly effective.
-And, perhaps most impressively of all, he hasn’t received a single booking as a Bournemouth player.
+Lerma's displays, though, have gone somewhat under the radar.
+He isn't flashy but he's undoubtedly effective.
+The yellow cards remain, though.
+He's collected three in the top flight so far.

 “The Spanish league is good but the Premier League is more competitive; I think my style will suit the Premier League better than La Liga,” he admitted in August.
 “It is the best league in the world and that’s why I wanted to play in this league and compete.”